andrew/ultimate-awesome/README.md

 - [aisources](https://github.com/bst04/aisources) - List of all the AI tools and resources.
 - [awesomemobilepentest](https://github.com/bytehackr/awesomemobilepentest) - Awesome Mobile Application Penetration Testing Cheat Sheet.
 - [awesome-ophthalmology](https://github.com/chrisnielsen/awesome-ophthalmology) - A curated list of awesome AI developments for ophthalmology.
+- [awesome-LLM-security](https://github.com/christiancscott/awesome-LLM-security) - A compendium of threat modeling and security testing resources for LLMs and GenAI agents.
 - [awesome-chroma](https://github.com/chroma-sdk/awesome-chroma) - A curated collection of Chroma SDK apps, libraries and resources.
 - [ranger-awesome](https://github.com/cibinmathew/ranger-awesome) - Awesome list of ranger tools.
 - [awesome-semantic-tools](https://github.com/costezki/awesome-semantic-tools) - List of projects related to Ontology engineering and Semantic Web technologies that make a geek smile for they exist.